 Feature Photo: Anthony Mooney / Shutterstock.com

 Our top 10 Roger Daltrey songs list presents some of the best Roger Daltrey songs outside of his work with the band The Who.
 It’s pretty much a no-brainer that when one thinks of the voice of Roger Daltrey, one thinks of The Who.
 The sound, the look, and the persona of Roger Daltrey will forever be connected to the band The Who.
-The legendary band The Who stands as one of the greatest rock and roll bands of all time.
-For a short period of time, the band was fueled by four very distinct personalities in the musicianship of Pete Townshend, Roger Daltrey, John Entwistle, and of course Keith Moon.
+The legendary band The Who is one of the greatest rock and roll bands ever.
+For a short time, the band was fueled by four very distinct personalities in the musicianship of Pete Townshend, Roger Daltrey, John Entwistle, and, of course, Keith Moon.

-The group The Who had an amazing fourteen-year run from 1964 to 1979.
+The original lineup of The Who had a fantastic fourteen-year run from 1964 to 1979.
 That run ended in 1979 when Keith Moon died.
-The band continued on with Kenny Jones as his replacement for a while, but they were never the same.
+The band continued with Kenny Jones as his replacement for a while, but they were never the same.
 Sadly, John Entwistle passed away in 2002.
-Yet Roger and Pete have continued to tour as The Who and quite honestly they have constantly put on spectacular shows.
+Yet Roger and Pete have continued to tour as The Who, and quite honestly, they have constantly put on spectacular shows.
 It’s just not the Who that we knew in the 1960s and 70s.

-During the band’s glory years Pete, Roger and John all put out solo albums.
-This article takes a closer look at the Roger Daltrey solo material.
-Most lead singers from superstar bands are always looking to see what they can do as solo artists, even when their main bands are still together.
-Mick Jagger, Ann Wilson, and many others all ventured out on their own and then of course recorded more albums with their groups.
+During the band’s glory years, Pete, Roger, and John also released solo albums.
+This article takes a closer look at Roger Daltrey’s solo material.
+Most lead singers from superstar bands always look to see what they can do as solo artists, even when their main bands are still together.
+Mick Jagger, Ann Wilson, and many others ventured out on their own and then recorded more albums with their groups.

 Roger Daltrey released his first album in 1973 entitled Daltrey.
-This was during a peak period of The Who’s career in between the albums Who’s Next and The Who By Numbers and the same year the Who’s grand album Quadrophenia came out.
-With the band releasing those phenomenal albums it can be easy to see how Roger’s solo albums would be overlooked.
+This was during a peak period of The Who’s career in between the albums Who’s Next and The Who By Numbers, and the same year, the Who’s grand album Quadrophenia came out.
+With the band releasing those phenomenal albums, it can be easy to see how Roger’s solo albums would be overlooked.
 Since his debut solo album in 1973, Roger Daltrey has released eight more solo albums.
-His most recent solo album entitled As Long as I Have You was released in 2018.
+His most recent solo album, The Who’s Tommy Orchestral ( was released in 2019.

 # 10 – Avenging Annie

-We open up our top 10 Roger Daltrey songs list with the classic song entitled “Avenging Annie.”
+We open our top 10 Roger Daltrey songs list with the classic song entitled “Avenging Annie.”
 This is easily one of the most underrated rock songs in classic history.
 The song was originally written by Andy Pratt.
-Sadly, no one ever had a really big hit with the song.
+Sadly, no one ever had a huge hit with the song.
 It should have been a much bigger song.
-Roger does the song due justice of course.
+Roger does the song due justice, of course.
 Roger Daltrey’s version was released on his album One of the Boys.
 It was the second single released from the album.
 The album was released in 1977.

 # 9 – Thinking

-Continuing with our top 10 Roger Daltrey songs list we take a listen to the acoustic guitar driven song entitled “Thinking.”
-Some echoes of country can be heard through this one with a little bit of The Beatles thrown in for good measure.
+Continuing with our list of top 10 Roger Daltrey songs, we take a listen to the acoustic guitar-driven song entitled “Thinking.”
+Some echoes of country music can be heard through this one, with a little bit of The Beatles thrown in for good measure.
 The song was released on the album entitled Daltrey.
 The album was released in 1973.
 It was the second single released from the album.
-The song was a minor hit on the UK Music Charts peaking at number sixty one.
+The song was a minor hit on the UK Music Charts, peaking at number sixty one.
 The song “Thinking” was composed by David Courtney and Leo Sayer.

 # 8 – Without Your Love

-In the number eight spot on our top 10 Roger Daltrey songs list we celebrate the song entitled “Without Your Love.”
+In the number eight spot on our top 10 Roger Daltrey songs list, we celebrate the song entitled “Without Your Love.”
 This sentimental ballad was released on the soundtrack album McVicar.
 The album was released in 1980.
-The song was composed by Billy Nicholls, Even though the album was released in 1980, the song sounds like something Roger would have recorded in the early 1970s.
+The song was composed by Billy Nicholls.
+Even though the album was released in 1980, the music sounds like something Roger would have recorded in the early 1970s.
 This is a great one.

 # 7 – There Is Love

 In the number seven position on our top 10 Roger Daltrey songs list is the song entitled “There Is Love.”
-Chance are you may have never heard this one before.
+Chances are, you may have never heard this one before.
 The song was never released on any of Roger Daltrey’s solo albums.
 It was released as the b-side to “Thinking.”
-This is an old-school sounding bonus recording with Roger Daltrey singing against a solo piano before it breaks into a big-time gospel arrangement.
-What makes this one even more special is that’s Jimmy Page playing guitar.
+This is an old-school-sounding bonus recording with Roger Daltrey singing against a solo piano before it breaks into a big-time gospel arrangement.
+What makes this one even more remarkable is that Jimmy Page is playing guitar.
 Roger Daltrey and Jimmy Page together on vinyl.
-Yeah baby, don’t you just love it?
+Yeah, baby, don’t you love it?

 # 6 – Under A Raging Moon

 Landing in the number six spot on our top 10 Roger Daltrey songs list we present the song “Under A Raging Moon.”
-This one starts out with a bouncing eight note keyboard pattern that’s very similar to the keyboard patterns on “Won’t Get Fooled Again,” and Baba O’Reilly” which was intentional due to the meaning of the song.
-The song takes a much different turn than the Who classic, yet it’s still a song filled with passion and energy delivered on all fronts.
-It’s classic rock for the 80s and Roger hit a home run with this one.
+This one starts with a bouncing eighth-note keyboard pattern that’s very similar to the keyboard patterns on “Won’t Get Fooled Again” and Baba O’Reilly,” which was intentional due to the meaning of the song.
+The song takes a different turn than the Who classic, yet it’s still filled with passion and energy delivered on all fronts.
+It’s classic rock for the 80s, and Roger hit a home run with this one.

 # 5 – Giving It All Away